-On March 2, 2023, the Company entered into a supplier finance program (the "Program") with a third-party financing provider to provide better working capital usage by deferring payments for certain raw materials.
+The Company is party to a supplier finance program (the "Program") with a third-party financing provider to provide better working capital usage by deferring payments for certain raw materials.
 Under the Program, the financing provider remits payment to the Company's suppliers for approved invoices, and the Company repays the financing provider the amount of the approved invoices, plus a financing charge, on 180-day terms.
 The Program is uncommitted and the financing provider may, at its sole discretion, cancel the Program at any time.
 The Company may request cancellation of the Program in whole or in respect of one or more approved suppliers.
-Due to the extension of payment terms beyond the original due date of approved invoices, obligations under the Program are recorded outside of accounts payable in our Condensed Consolidated Balance Sheets.
+Due to the extension of payment terms beyond the original due date of approved invoices, obligations under the Program are recorded outside of accounts payable, within supply chain finance program, on our Condensed Consolidated Balance Sheets.
 Amounts paid by the financing provider to suppliers are reported as cash inflows from financing activities and a corresponding cash outflow from operating activities in our Condensed Consolidated Statements of Cash Flows.
 Amounts paid to the financing provider are reflected as cash outflows from financing activities in our Condensed Consolidated Statements of Cash Flows.
-As of March 31, 2023, there were no obligations outstanding under the Program.
+As of June 30, 2023, there were \$29.0 million obligations outstanding under the Program.
+There were no such obligations outstanding as of December 31, 2022.